 By Christal Pollock, DVM, Dipl.
-ABVP-Avian, Lafeber Company veterinary consultant & Laura Doering
+ABVP-Avian, Lafeber Company veterinary consultant, & Laura Doering

 Creating a list of foods considered dangerous or toxic to pet birds can be a challenge for many reasons.
 Just as people don’t have the same reactions to certain foods that another mammal might have, a food that makes one species of bird ill doesn’t necessarily cause illness in another species of bird.
-Birds belong to Class Aves, a large, diverse group in which there is many differences in anatomy and physiology; so different bird species will demonstrate different sensitivities to toxins.
+Birds belong to Class Aves, a large, diverse group in which many differences exist in anatomy and physiology; so different bird species will demonstrate different sensitivities to toxins.

 Another consideration is that many incidents of pet birds having an adverse reaction to foods are based off of bird owners’ own accounts, which may not have been verified.
 For example, if a pet bird dies shortly after eating, the owner might jump to the conclusion that a particular food item killed his or her pet.

 Pinpointing exactly how toxic a particular food is can also be tricky.
 A food can be eaten in small amounts or in moderation without problems, yet this same food item can cause illness or even death in birds if consumed in excessive amounts.
-An important consideration is that some of the toxicology information used by avian veterinarians has been directly transferred over from dog, cat and even human pediatric medicine; the assumption being that if the food is toxic to people and other pets, it may be toxic to birds as well.
+An important consideration is that some of the toxicology information used by avian veterinarians has been directly transferred over from dog, cat, and even human pediatric medicine; the assumption being that if the food is toxic to people and other pets, it may be toxic to birds as well.

 Avian veterinarians rely on such a wide range of information, however, because it is generally considered best to err on the side of caution.
-Here is a break down of foods that are potentially toxic to pet birds, with accompanying degrees of caution.
+Here is a breakdown of foods that are potentially toxic to pet birds, with accompanying degrees of caution.